 here the m or superior/numerator is 1 because one of the principal meridians in the eye are affected because of the tilt involved in viewing the object from an angle, while n=1 because that is the order in the Zernike polynomial function depicted in Figure 1.

-One important thing to state here is that of the vertical, denoted by (-), and horizontal aberrations denoted by (+).
-In figure 5, you can see all aberrations to the left are denoted in (-) while in the right are denoted by (+).
+One important thing to state here is how aberrations in Zernike polynomials can be denoted with (-) or a (+) sign.
+In figure 5, you can see all aberrations to the left (vertical) are denoted in (-) while in the right (horizontal) are denoted by (+).
 That explains why all aberrations from the n=1 to beyond are denoted by either a plus or a minus sign.
 Thus in first order (n=1), prismatic tilt have both vertical and horizontal forms, if the tilt is more vertically oriented it is denoted by a minus sign, while for the horizontal it is the opposite.

 The next order in Zernike Polynomials is the lower order aberrations that are clinically significant.
 Most of us are very familiar with these aberrations of defocus ( myopia or hypermetropia) and astigmatism.
 Here now, we are discussing about n=2 or the second order of aberrations.
 In Figure 1 the second order or n=2 starts with vertical (-) astigmatism also denoted by Z-2/2 .
 The numerator 2 denotes that both the principal meridians are affected, while the denominator 2 denotes the order of the aberration in a radial function.
 To explain more why the numerator is denoted by '2', think of how many principal meridians are affected by regular astigmatism.
 Its two, is it not ?
 The steeper and the flatter meridians of the cornea.